 Beginnings as a seminary

-In 1859, some local citizens generated a proposal for the creation of a seminary in Clarion, the earliest recoded evidence of an institution of higher education for Clarion, according to Caldwell's Illustrated Historical Combination Atlas of Clarion County.
+In 1859, some local citizens generated a proposal for the creation of a seminary in Clarion, the earliest recorded evidence of an institution of higher education for Clarion, according to Caldwell's Illustrated Historical Combination Atlas of Clarion County.

 The proposal was forwarded to the Erie Annual Conference of the Methodist Episcopal Church, but Civil War engulfed the nation before any action could be taken.
 (The impact of wars throughout the history of Clarion, like many other colleges and universities, had a direct impact on enrollment and growth.)